onewindspirit/dsi-study-work/README.md

       - **SQL is used to interact** with RDBMS, allowing you to create and alter tables, update records, delete records, and query records within and across tables
       - Even non-relational databases usually have a SQL-like interface available
 - **Database Life Cycle (DBLC)**:
-   - Requirements Elicitation -> Database Design -> Implementing and loading -> Operations -> Maintenance
+   - Requirements Elicitation -> Database Design -> Implementation and loading -> Operations -> Maintenance
    - --->***Datascience***--->
    - Normalization -> Primary Keys, Foreign Keys, ```CREATE, DROP, INSERT```-> ```SELECT, FROM, WHERE, JOIN, HAVING, DISTINCT, GROUP BY, ORDER BY```
 - **Relational Database Management Systems**